Co-director: Information eXperience Lab

 ABOUT ME

+How to pronounce Jacek Gwizdka?
 How to pronounce my names?
 Jacek: [ˈyat͡sɛk] WAV MP3 Gwizdka: WAV MP3

-I am an applied natural scientist, with a PhD and two masters’ degrees in engineering (industrial and electrical) and a postdoc in cognitive psychology.
-I study human information interaction and retrieval and apply cognitive psychology and neuro-physiological methods to understand information searchers and improve search experience.
-I am particularly interested in creating models that describe and predict cognitive and affective phenomena in human information interaction.
-My recent projects investigate search as a learning process and employ eye-tracking in assessment of reading, mind-wandering and in inferring information relevance.
+I am an engineer turned cognitive scientist, with a PhD and two masters’ degrees in engineering (industrial, electrical and computer engineering) and a postdoc in cognitive psychology.
+I study human information interaction, search and retrieval (a.k.a. interactive information retrieval, information search and retrieval) and apply methods from experimental cognitive psychology and neuro-physiology to understand information searchers and improve search experience.
+My focus is on understanding one individual at a time and then on generalizing.
+I am particularly interested in inferring and quantifying cognitive and affective phenomena in human information interaction from neuro-physiological signals and subsequently in creating models that relate and predict these phenomena.
+I employ eye-tracking, pupillometry, neuro-physiological signals in assessment of search as learning, reading, mind-wandering and in inferring information relevance.
 Full_CV | Short Bio PDF

 ACADEMIC APPOINTMENTS

-2013 – 2014: Lecturer, School of Information (iSchool), University of Texas at Austin
+2013 – 2014: Lecturer, School of Information (iSchool), University of Texas at Austin, USA

-2005 – 2012: Assistant Professor, School of Comm. & Info (iSchool), Rutgers University, New Brunswick, NJ
+2005 – 2012: Assistant Professor, School of Comm. & Info (iSchool), Rutgers University, New Brunswick, NJ, USA

-1997 – 2001: Summer research student intern at Xerox PARC, FXPAL, HP Labs, Palo Alto, CA
+1997 – 2001: Summer research student intern at Xerox PARC, FXPAL, HP Labs, Palo Alto, CA, USA

 EDUCATION